 Various countries have different definitions of prior art.
 Some recognize oral disclosures as prior art.
 Others grant grace periods for inventors to publish before the filing date.
 In the United States, the prior art published during the grace period is not considered prior art under 35 US Code 102(b).
 Japan, on the other hand, gives an inventor six months to publish an earlier version of an invention.
 This period does not reduce the inventor’s novelty.

 The most common ways in which prior art can be evaluated include: publication in an enabling document, publication in a journal, and public display.
 However, the audience of the publication is not relevant.
 The invention may have been described in a highly technical electrical engineer’s journal or in a junior high school textbook.
 The latter is considered prior art if it is known to the public before the filing date of the patent application.

 As you can see, prior art can be a valuable tool for patent claim examination.
-When evaluating patent claims, examiners must evaluate whether the prior art relates to the claimed invention.
+When evaluating patent claims, patent examiners must evaluate whether the prior art relates to the claimed invention.
 This can help establish the validity and patentability of the claimed invention.
-When prior art is identified, it may help the patent applicant to avoid litigation.
-The patent owner may even offer a license for the invention.
-But the patent is only valuable if it is not obvious to competitors.

 Remember that a valuable patent protects the inventor’s invention even years after it is written.
 A skilled patent drafter will combine science and art to achieve this goal.
 By crafting claims and supporting specifications the patent’s value should increase with the technology it protects.

 We have experience of over 15 years of filing quality patents.
 Our team of experienced professionals delivers a solution to help our clients get great patent.
 Get your patents now with Patent PC and protect your unicorn ideas.